 What Prenups Don’t Cover

-If you are contemplating getting a prenup, you should note that there are limitations of what can be included in the agreement.
+If you are contemplating getting a prenup, you should note that there are limitations to what can be included in the agreement.
 Prenups do not cover:

 Either spouse’s premarital debts